Continental Army Encampment

 More about this marker.
 This marker is part of the Somerset County Historic Marker Program coordinated by the Somerset County Cultural and Heritage Commission.

 Credits.
 This page was last revised on August 13, 2016.
-This page originally submitted on August 12, 2016, by Thomas R. D'Amico of Somerville, New Jersey.
-This page has been viewed 392 times since then and 11 times this year.
+It was originally submitted on August 12, 2016, by Thomas R. D'Amico of Somerville, New Jersey.
+This page has been viewed 447 times since then and 7 times this year.
 Photos: 1, 2, 3. submitted on August 12, 2016, by Thomas R. D'Amico of Somerville, New Jersey. • Bill Pfingsten was the editor who published this page.